-If the purified GS-PCR products were stored at -20°C after the GS-PCR purification, ensure that they have been thawed at room temperature before proceeding.
+If the GS-PCR products were stored at -20°C after purification, ensure that they have been thawed at room temperature before proceeding.

-4. Add purified GS-PCR product: Aliquot 6 μ L of purified GS-PCR product into the appropriate wells containing Indexing PCR Mix 2.
+4. Add purified GS-PCR product: Aliquot 6 μL of purified GS-PCR product into the appropriate wells containing Indexing PCR Mix 2.

-Index PCR Final Mix (per reaction)
+Indexing PCR Final Mix (per reaction)

 Reagent Volume (μL)

 Indexing PCR Mix 2 44.0

 Purified Gene-Specific PCR product 6.0

 Total 50.0

-- 5. Mix and spin: Pulse vortex the sealed reactions on a medium setting for 5 10 seconds to mix.
-Briefly centrifuge the reactions to remove any bubbles. - 6.
-Perform Indexing PCR: Perform the following program with the heated lid on:
+- 5. Seal and mix: Carefully seal the reactions and vortex for 10-15 seconds. - 6.
+Spin: Briefly centrifuge the reactions to remove any air bubbles from the bottom of the wells and to spin down droplets from the seal or side walls. - 7.
+Perform Indexing PCR: Perform the following program with the heated lid on.

 Indexing PCR Program

 Temperature Time Number of Cycles

 95°C 2 min I

 95°C 66°C 30 sec

-66°C 30 sec 8
+66°C 30 sec 6

 72°C 1 min

 72°C 5 min I

 8°C Hold I